cherylli/chingu-soloproject-evaluation-app/README.md

 3. Enter your feedback in the textarea

+Here are some sample feedback (https://github.com/chingu-voyages/soloproject-evaluation#example-feedback)
+Note: we don't include feedback with "requested changes" now, as most of the time we don't get a response from them

 4. Select the appropriate 'Evaluation Status', and click `Save`.
 This will save the feedback into the `Evaluation Feedback` field in airtable, and a save confirmation should be displayed on success. (browser alert at this stage)